sensu/sensu-docs-legacy/source/docs/0.22/installation-prerequisites.md

 ##### Cons {#rabbitmq-transport-cons}

-- Adds Erlang as a runtime dependency to the Sensu architecture
+- Adds Erlang as a runtime dependency to the Sensu architecture (only on systems where RabbitMQ is running)

-  _NOTE: to be clear, Erlang only needs to be installed on the system(s) where RabbitMQ is running.
-For more information, please see the [FAQ][faq]._

 #### The Redis Transport